-We improve industrial drying processes, increase flexibility and reduce energy costs with optimal drying processes.
+We improve industrial drying processes, increase flexibility and reduce energy costs with optimal drying processes and infared dryers.

 - Dry water-based inks and varnishes